lbryio/lbry.com/content/faq/python-api-help.md

 ---
-title: How do I call API functions from python to make scripts?
+title: How do I use Python to interact with the LBRY daemon?
 category: developer
 ---